Article

 • Hours of work

-• A provision allowing an employer to change any of the above terms at a later date without the employee’s express consent.
+• A provision allowing the employer to change any of the above terms at a later date without the employee’s express consent — attempting to introduce such a unilateral variation clause in relation to a restricted term is itself treated as a restricted variation, and employers are prohibited from varying contracts to insert one.

 Impact

-The intention is to protect employees from dismissal in these circumstances and strengthen their negotiating position when employers seek to amend their contract of employment.
+The intention is to protect employees from dismissal in these circumstances and to strengthen their negotiating position when employers seek to amend their contracts of employment.
+It will become considerably more difficult for employers to change core employment terms, though the final position is not as restrictive as originally proposed.
+Every employer will need to exercise considerable caution when approaching contractual variations.

 Timeline